MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/limit-driver-distribution.md

 > [!NOTE]
 > Note the following when adding a ceiling
-> * The ceiling option is only enabled for Windows 10 versions in the PNP list
+> * The ceiling option is only enabled for Hardware IDs which target Windows 10, and only after clicking Publish in the **Select PNPs** selection area.

 > * The ceiling you select should be higher than the PNP selections you made.

 ## FAQ